Post-Selection Inference for Generalized Linear Models with Many Controls: Main Theoretical Results

 \begin{corollary}[\textbf{Uniformly Valid Confidence Regions}] Let $\mathcal{Q}_{n}$ be the collection of all distributions of $\{ (y_{i},d_{i},x_i')' \}_{i=1}^{n}$ for which Condition L is satisfied for the given $n \geq 1$.
 Then confidence regions $\CR \in \{ \CR_D, \CR_I, \CR_{DS}\}$ are asymptotically valid uniformly in $n$, namely

 \end{corollary} All of the results are new under $s \to \infty$ and $p \to \infty$ asymptotics, and they are new even under the fixed $s$ and $p$ asymptotics.
+These results motivates interesting questions on the construction of confidence regions for many parameters of interest that are simultaneously valid.
+We refer to \cite{BelloniChernozhukovKato2013a}, \cite{BCFH2013program}, and \cite{BCCW2015} where simultaneous confidence regions are proposed in a variety of settings.

 \begin{remark}[\textbf{Generalization to Approximately Sparse Models}] The results can also be shown to hold, with identical conclusions, in the class of approximately sparse models, following the analysis of the partially linear mean regression model in \cite{BelloniChernozhukovHansenVolume,BelloniChernozhukovHansen2011}.
-Specifically, suppose that $x_i$ is a dictionary with respect to some set of regressors $z_i$, i.e. $x_i = P(z_i)$, and
+For example, if the model satisfies where $\|\beta_0\|_0\leq s$, $\|\theta_0\|_0\leq s$, and the approximation errors $r_{yi}$ and $r_{di}$ are such that